grabz-dev/Trimps-Save-Archive/README.md

 https://grabz-dev.github.io/Trimps-Save-Archive/

 # How to build this yourself
-This website requires JSON files to be placed inside the `output` folder that contain arrays of individual save files.
+This website requires JSON files to be placed inside the `output` folder that contain individual save files.
 To build these:
 * Create a `saves` directory.
 * In this directory, create a new directory named after the person who contributed the saves.